 The program will include a week with the Summer@Brown Pre-College Program on the Brown University campus in Providence, Rhode Island, and a week with BerkleeICE on Berklee's Boston, Massachusetts, campus.
 The program will culminate on the Berklee campus, with student teams pitching their final projects to a panel of top musicians, entrepreneurs, and community leaders.

-View the Creative Entrepreneurship 2017 Summer Program brochure to see the program schedule, presenters and learn more about the curriculum.
 Throughout the 13 days, you and your student team will work together to design a hands-on project, using entrepreneurial strategies to devise creative solutions to community and social issues.

 The Creative Entrepreneurship Summer Program instructors includes:

 Note: Though not required, you are permitted to bring laptops, computers, tablets, etc. Wireless internet and electrical outlet plugs are provided throughout the campus.
 Please keep in mind that it is your responsibility to keep your items safe.
 Berklee College of Music and Brown University are not responsible for the loss of these items.